-Top Singapore international schools and preschools are increasingly incorporating Science, Technology, Engineering, Arts and Maths (STEAM) or Science, Technology, Engineering and Maths (STEM) into their curriculum.
-This allows students to learn, explore, design and make, in and out of the classroom.
+Top Singapore International Schools and preschools are increasingly incorporating Science, Technology, Engineering, Arts and Mathematics (STEAM education) or Science and Technology, Engineering and Mathematics (STEM education) into their curriculum.
+This allows students to learn, explore, design and create, in and out of the classroom.
 Here’s a look at what a handful of these schools get up to each day with STEAM and STEM education, including the Canadian International School, Dover Court International School, and more!

 Canadian International School Singapore

-STEAM learning experiences will integrate the appropriate subject areas depending on the concept being explored or the activity in question.
-Recent CIS STEAM education include a grade 1 project that sees students integrating science and technology, maths and art were integrated into an activity to help students learn about forces, motion and design as they built their own moveable toy.
-Meanwhile, Grade 6 students used 3D computer software to create scale models to study the maths and science behind natural phenomena on earth.
-As they work on projects, students collaborate with their classmates, conduct research, problem solve and test possible solutions.
-It helps them to think creatively and critically while they create and test possible solutions and come to understand that the challenges they face can’t be solved through one discipline alone.
+Teachers integrate appropriate subject areas into learning, depending on the concept being explored or the activity in question.
+Recent CIS STEAM education include a grade 1 project that sees students integrating science and technology, maths and art to learn about forces, motion and design while building their own moveable toy.
+In grade 6, students used 3D computer software to create scale models to study the maths and science behind natural phenomena on earth.
+Projects like these rely on collaboration as peers conduct research and problem solve.
+Students are encouraged to think creatively and critically while they create and test possible solutions and come to understand that challenges, they face can’t be solved through one discipline alone.
 Instead, they need to think creatively and approach problems from multiple perspectives.

 “I get to create and explore lots of different materials.
 For example, I made a helicopter with blades at the top and it spun!
 I got to choose what I wanted to do to show how the energy transforms from the battery, electricity to kinetic energy.